apiotrowski312/apiotrowski.xyz/content/posts/vim/vim-golang-setup.md

 let g:go_auto_type_info = 1
 ```

-> By default fmt tool use different command to format output so I changed it, as goimports format code too and do some additional stuff.
-If you want to read more, check out links at the end of article
+> By default fmt tool uses a different command to format an output so I changed it, as goimports formats code too and does some additional stuff.
+If you want to read more, check out links at the end of article.

 ## Summary